HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/people_service/api/index.md

 # API documentation

 In this section, you will learn about the available APIs in People Service and how to interact with them.
 This section serves as a reference for developers and administrators looking to leverage People Service APIs to enhance their platforms.
-It includes details on the available APIs such as OpenAPI, Swagger Explorer and [Experience API documentation](https://opensource.hcltechsw.com/experience-api-documentation/people-service-api/) to help users understand and work with People Service APIs effectively.
+It includes details on the available APIs such as OpenAPI, Swagger Explorer, and [Experience API documentation](https://opensource.hcltechsw.com/experience-api-documentation/people-service-api/){target="_blank"} to help users understand and work with People Service APIs effectively.

 ## Working with APIs